Dasharo/docs/docs/unified/protectli/test-matrix.md

     | 7.   | [USB stack enable/disable][USS]       | USS           | All                                  |
     | 8.   | [SMM BIOS write protection][SMM]      | SMM           | All                                  |

-    > Note: in Dasharo compatible with Protectli VP66xx ME is soft-disabled by
+    > Note: in Dasharo for Protectli VP66XX ME is HAP disabled by default - no
-    > default - no additional option for ME disabling is available in the Setup
+    > additional option for ME disabling is available in the Setup Menu.
-    > Menu.

     [TPM]: ../../unified-test-documentation/dasharo-security/200-tpm-support.md
     [VBO]: ../../unified-test-documentation/dasharo-security/201-verified-boot.md